 Mountain SOL has been growing, which we are all very excited about!
 In an effort to create the best experience for our older students, our new students, our new teachers, and our diverse classes, we have organized our school into four official paths through the Mountain SOL curriculum.
 This way, we can standardize our Mountain SOL knowledge, allow students to specialize in the areas in which they are interested, and provide a defined route to developing their practical skills, advancing their leadership and teamwork abilities, and becoming a role model community member.

 A huge thank you to The Human Path; this structure of paths came directly from how they have organized their school.
 With their blessing, we adapted the system and created our own paths.
-The Human Path is a school based in Texas that teaches wilderness survival skills, first aid, herbalism, off-grid engineering, self-defense, and much more to adults both in their area and online.
+The Human Path is a school based in New Mexico that teaches wilderness survival skills, first aid, herbalism, off-grid engineering, self-defense, and much more to adults both in their area and online.
 So, parents of our Mountain SOL kids, if you’re interested in the same skills we teach your kids, go check out The Human Path.

 Our four paths are Scout, Provider, Medic, and Herbalist.
 Students can complete more than one path, but they are encouraged to focus on one at a time.
 Once a student completes a path, they become a guide, or guía, for that path, and they help mentor other students through that path.